 We now do a convergent thing and make a tie-in to the science of ornithology in this largely anthropmorphic examination of events.
 Rather than think this a digression, it is a convergence from other branches of science used to lend weight to that branch of science attempting to understand natural local shorter term Earth warming.
 The following explanation purports to show that species of birds – as warmblooded as mammals – have moved permanently northward since the end of the LIA, and which is a regional if not hemispheric phenomenon.

 A never-ending ancedotal series of litanies on how much colder it was in the “old days” in the U.S. Northeast (roughly 100 years ago) and somewhat earlier wends its ways through the literature.
 But some of it is more accurate than supposed.
 A scientific book on Massachusetts birdlife as it applied to state agriculture in 1905 backs this up.
 It was carefully assembled by numbers of good observers reporting to a professional bird biologist (E.H.
 Forbush) and relates later times for spring arrivals of many species, and earlier migrations of them south and west in the fall back then compared to notes and data in modern field guides.
 Some species common in Massachusetts today, were rare there, in 1905 (like the Tufted Titmouse [Parus bicolor] and Cardinal [Cardinal cardinalis]) or never occurring (like the soft-footed Mourning Dove [Zenadoura macroura]– which became a year-round resident in Massachusetts in the 1940s) and the House (or Mexican) Finch (Carpodacus mexicanus), which arrived in the U.S. from the south about 1940 into Texas and was spread from Long Island c.
 1950.
 It has been a common summer and fall bird in Massachusetts for some years now.
 Many birds listed as seasonal in the 1905 book are now year round residents there today.
 So it must have been cooler locally before c.
 1900 in Massachusetts compared to after that time.
 Resource abundance must have brought them further north, the possible help of human relocation notwithstanding, and warmer years making them year-round residents in the high north.
 Another issue in this physical transformion could be the relative strength of the magnetic field.
 This northward migration of passerines must have been ongoing since the 1860s if not earlier.
 Perhaps strengths and weaknesses in Earth’s magnetic field signal the passerines to go farther afield north or south, depending on the signal strength they receive in their olfactory (breathing) glands.
-In any case, their increased migrations northward for longer periods starting happening before the intense and widespread use of fossil fuels among an Earth population of less than two billion humans (pre-1940), which is only recognizable from mid- who to c..
+In any case, their increased migrations northward for longer periods starting happening before the intense and widespread use of fossil fuels among an Earth population of less than two billion humans (pre-1940), which is only recognizable from the mid-1900s, but who some date to c.
+1850.

 Pseudo-decadal averaging solar insolation : zeroing in on short term climate effects